bluerobotics/ardusub-zola/advanced-usage/index.md

    - Remove existing camera/endpoint/bridges configuration
 - Remove log files from BlueOS services (to reduce space usage on the SD card)
 - Download log files from BlueOS services to report a problem
+  - Old logs are aggregated and kept as zip files

 ##### Power